deancollins84/cushon/README.md

 Ideally a new microservice; <strong>Tax Free Savings Account Service</strong>.
 Considered domain to possibly be <strong>Investment Account Service</strong> in contrast to tax-free savings as abstract concept.

+Framework-agnostic at this stage.

+Decorator pattern initially comes to mind to keep adding functionality as required i.e.
+1. A general account can take deposits,
+2. A standard ISA could take deposits and also have an annual allowance,
+3. An Investment ISA would do the same as a standard ISA as well as allocate / invest funds (or deposits?) to many investment funds.
+4. A variation on an investment ISA for example, Limited Investment ISA for example; limiting the investment into one investment fund.

 ## Scenarios

 ### Opening an ISA account.